labordynamicsinstitute/replicability-training/jira-workflow-training.md

 You can now proceed to change the status to `Writing Report`

 ### Writing Report
+At this stage, you will write the final version of the report.
+- There is sample language for commonly encountered problems at the Fragments for REPLICATION.md link in the tall grey bar.
+- Clean up the REPLICATION.md - it should be factual, objective, and not written in the first person.
+- Delete the lines in REPLICATION.md that say they should be deleted.

 To complete this stage, enter the direct URL of the report, i.e., in the relevant repository:
 > https://bitbucket.org/aeaverification/aearep-2/src/master/REPLICATION.md